• Skip to primary navigation

 Claire

-This sweet potato and corn chowder is a hearty and healthy 'bowl dinner' that is perfect for the cooler fall and winter nights.
-With lots of veggies, spices and coconut milk, it is full of flavour.
+This vegan sweet potato corn chowder is a hearty lunch or light dinner that is perfect for the cooler fall and winter nights!

 Prevent your screen from going dark